The Meaning of Baptism

 Baptism at The Fields

 At the Fields, we strive to apply this biblical understanding of believers baptism.
-As people are saved in our church, we want to affirm their faith in Christ and the Gospel, and urge them to be obedient in baptism.
+As people are saved in our church, we want to affirm their faith in Christ and the Gospel and urge them to be obedient in baptism.
 Again, baptism isn’t necessary for salvation, but is necessary for those wanting to be obedient to Christ's last words.
-Therefore, to be a member of The Fields Church, we require everyone to be baptized or have a testimony of believers baptism from a like minded church.
+Therefore, to be a member of The Fields Church, we require everyone to be baptized or have testimony of believers baptism.

-We set apart time regularly on Sunday mornings for baptisms in the Y indoor pool.
-We invite anyone and everyone to be a part of this celebration by gathering around the pool before or after the service!
-If you would like to learn more or schedule a time to be baptized, email us.
+We perform baptisms on Sunday mornings during our worship gathering in the Y indoor pool.
+We invite anyone and everyone to be a part of this celebration by gathering around the pool before or after the service.
+If you would like to learn more or schedule a time to be baptized, please email us.